-- The fund generally invests in the S&P 500 ESG Elite Index hedged to GBP.
-The relative weightings of the companies correspond to their weightings in the index. - The investment objective is to replicate the price and return performance of the S&P 500 ESG Elite Index hedged to GBP net of fees.
-The stock exchange price may differ from the net asset value. - This share class is currency hedged and aims to reduce the impact of currency fluctuations between GBP and USD. - The fund is passively managed.
+- The fund generally invests in stocks contained in the MSCI EMU SRI Low Carbon Select 5% Issuer Capped Total Return Net Index.
+The relative weightings of the companies correspond to their weightings in the index. - The investment objective is to replicate the price and return performance of the MSCI EMU SRI Low Carbon Select 5% Issuer Capped Total Return Net Index net of fees.
+The stock exchange price may differ from the net asset value. - The fund is passively managed.